-Millennial are the group of people born between the year 1981 – 1996, also called as Gen Y. Hence, the millennial are the age rage of 26 to 41.
-Now millennial are at the peak of their personal and professional life.
+Millennials are a group of people born between 1981 and 1996, also called Gen Y. Hence, the millennials are between the ages of 26 and 41.
+Now, millennials are at the peak of their personal and professional lives.
 They live a busy life with several commitments and responsibilities.
-Also, it is seen that this group is more passionate and they are dream catchers.
+Also, it is seen that this group is more passionate, and they are dream catchers.

-Understand Acid Reflux (GER) & GERD
+Understand acid reflux (GER) & GERD

 The first symptom of GERD is acid reflux.
 Acid reflux causes an uncomfortable burning feeling in the chest, which can move up into your neck and throat.
 This feeling is often understood as heartburn.

-In case of acid reflux, you might develop a sour or bitter taste at the back of your mouth.
+In the case of acid reflux, you might develop a sour or bitter taste at the back of your mouth.
 It might also cause the regurgitation of food.

 Some other common symptoms of GERD include:

-Difficulty and pain when swallowing food/liquid
+Difficulty and pain when swallowing food or liquid

 A hoarse voice